RezidentOfficial/Golden-LCE-Launcher/README.md

 2. Ability to set a nickname and enter your IP address for multiplayer.
 3. Localisation support.
 You can easily add your own localisations using the template in assets/loc.
 4. Available LCE versions are updated via pastebin, so you don't need to update the launcher to access new versions.
 Everything is updated via the internet.
-5. Simple and pleasant design
+5. Simple and pleasant design ispired by Legacy launcher

 ### Installation.